heimrichhannot/deployer-recipes/README.md

 composer require --dev heimrichhannot/deployer-recipes
 ```

-If you haven't already installed [Deployer](https://deployer.org/), do so with the following command.
+It is _not_ required to install [Deployer](https://deployer.org/) separately, but you may do so with the following command.
 ```shell
 composer require --dev deployer/deployer
 ```